FindChimneySweepers logoFindChimneySweepers

 • Required equipment: Standard sweep brushes and rods

-In worst cases where Stage 3 glaze cannot be fully removed — the glaze is too thick, too old, or the underlying liner is damaged — liner replacement is the final remediation option at $1,500-$5,000.
-This is rare but is the eventual outcome for chimneys that were never swept for many years of heavy wood use.
+In worst cases where the glaze cannot be fully removed — too thick, too old, or the underlying liner is damaged — liner replacement is the final remediation option at $1,500-$5,000.

 Do Creosote Removal Logs Actually Work?